msyyn/msyyn/README.md

 ## A few quick facts
 - 🛥 Working on a social media side project.
 - 📚 Learning about serverless web applications.
-- 🧑‍💻 I excel at [Liquid](https://shopify.github.io/liquid/), Javascript and LUA.
+- 💻 Excel at writing [Liquid](https://shopify.github.io/liquid/), Javascript and LUA.
 - 🎨 Worked as a graphics designer for several years in the past, so got eye for visuals too.
 - 🖥️ Gaming on a custom-built Windows PC.
 - 💻 Work things are done in Ubuntu.